Rangers & Safety

-The ranger department of Five Rivers MetroParks provides 24-hour law enforcement to MetroPark visitors and staff at more than 25 facilities covering more than 15,000 acres of land.
+The ranger division of Five Rivers MetroParks provides 24-hour law enforcement to MetroPark visitors and staff at more than 25 facilities covering more than 15,000 acres of land.
 More than 30 rangers work together to protect persons, property and natural resources and to preserve the public peace by enforcing park regulations and the laws of the state of Ohio on and adjacent to lands owned or managed by Five Rivers MetroParks.

 Emergencies: Dial 911

 Inform the dispatcher that you are in a MetroParks facility, and a ranger will be dispatched to your location immediately.
 Please remain calm during an emergency.
 If you do not provide your location in a calm manner, the dispatcher may not be able to hear you clearly.
 This may delay our response time.
 Be as descriptive as possible when providing your location so a ranger will be able to quickly find and assist you.

 Non-emergencies: Call (937) 225-4357

 Call the Montgomery County Sheriff’s Office at 225-HELP (4357) to reach the Regional Dispatch Center, and a ranger will be dispatched to your location as soon as possible.

 In emergency and nonemergency situations, please inform the sheriff’s department dispatcher that you are in a MetroParks facility and request a ranger.
 A MetroParks ranger will be notified and will respond to the situation as soon as possible.